-85 coordinate system to the PLM coordinate system, since not all spindle stage readouts increase clockwise.
-86 EXCELIBR also only plots upper hemisphere vectors, so it will project any lower hemisphere vectors to the upper 87 hemisphere, and will rename axes accordingly (i.e., a lower hemisphere a -axis will be projected as - a in the upper 88 hemisphere).
-EXCELIBR and its supplemental guide is available in the Mineralogical Society of America's 89 Monographs page.
-90 91 Converting Coordinate Systems 92 93 As mentioned above, the cartesian coordinates of the SC-XRD are converted to match the coordinate 94 system used on the PLM.
-Specifically, the cartesian basis runs in the orientation shown in Figures 2a and 2b.
-The 95 goniometer mount for the PLM stage is depicted in the zero position for both the spindle axis and PLM stage.
-At the 96 zero position, a reference notch is denoted relative to the cartesian basis and resembles the line from the spindle axis 97 to the mount pin as the long line, and direction the goniometer points at zero as the short line.
-This is to 98 accommodate differences in the location of the notch on the spindle stage, since the notch position may be 99 adjustable or manufactured differently among spindle stages.
-The goniometer mount for the SC-XRD is in the 100 mount position, which reads zero for 2 $\theta$ , $\phi$ , and $\omega$ , but with a fixed $\chi$ of 54.8°.
-The reference notch on the SC-XRD 101 is shown in the restored zero position on the SC-XRD relative to the cartesian basis.
-In this instance, after 102 superimposing the reference notches of the PLM and SC-XRD, the conversion to the basis of the PLM is $x = -z$ , $y =$ 103 -y, z = -x.
-104 105 Methods of Locating Crystallographic Axes on a Spindle Stage 106 107 In addition to locating crystallographic axes by transforming SC-XRD coordinates, crystallographic axes of 108 some monoclinic minerals may also be located using the spindle stage.
-For example, with monoclinic amphiboles, a 109 crystallite is commonly elongate on the line of the c-axis.
-However, for a randomly oriented crystal on a spindle 110 stage, it is challenging to discern when the long axis of the crystal is in the plane of the stage when viewing in the 111 PLM, and therefore, true orientation of the c-axis is challenging to find.
-One solution is to find any two intersecting 112 planes that do not intersect the c-axis, $(hk0)$ , $(0k0)$ , or $(h00)$ .
-The cross-product of any two planes that do not
+As mentioned above, the Cartesian coordinates of the SC-XRD are converted to match the coordinate system used on the PLM.
+Specifically, the Cartesian basis runs in the orientation shown in Figures 2a and 2b.
+The goniometer mount for the PLM stage is depicted in the zero position for both the spindle axis and PLM stage.
+At the zero position, a reference notch is denoted relative to the Cartesian basis and resembles the line from the spindle axis to the mount pin as the long line, and direction the goniometer points at zero as the short line.
+This is to accommodate differences in the location of the notch on the spindle stage since the notch position may be adjustable or manufactured differently among spindle stages.
+The goniometer mount for the SC-XRD is in the mount position, which reads zero for $2\theta$ , $\varphi$ , and $\omega$ , but with a fixed $\chi$ of 54.8°.
+The reference notch on the SC-XRD is shown in the restored zero position on the SC-XRD relative to the Cartesian basis.
+In this instance, after superimposing the reference notches of the PLM and SC-XRD, the conversion to the basis of the PLM is x = -z, y = -y, z = -x.

+Methods of locating crystallographic axes on a spindle stage

-113 intersect the c-axis will intersect along a vector that is parallel to the c-axis, and in the case of tremolite-114 ferroactinolite amphiboles, the optic normal is the orthogonal vector to the optic axial plane which is parallel to 115 (010), so indexing any (hk0) or (0k0) results in the solution of c in EXCELIBR (Figure 3).
-In the example from 116 Figure 3, the c-axis is parallel with the (hk0), even though it is tilted down out of the plane of the stage.
-After 117 indexing the (hk0) from Figures 3 and 4a, the cross product of the coordinates of the optic normal and the orientation 118 of the (hk0) results in the calculated orientation that will align the c-axis East-West and in the plane of the stage 119 (Figure 4b).
-Calculations for the method outlined above are contained within the program EXCELIBR (Steven and 120 Gunter 2017).
+In addition to locating crystallographic axes by transforming SC-XRD coordinates, crystallographic axes of some monoclinic minerals may also be located using the spindle stage.
+For example, with monoclinic amphiboles, a crystallite is commonly elongate on the line of the c-axis.
+However, for a randomly oriented crystal on a spindle stage, it is challenging to discern when the long axis of the crystal is in the plane of the stage when viewing in the PLM, and therefore, true orientation of the c-axis is challenging to find.
+One solution is to find any two intersecting planes that do not intersect the c-axis (hk0), (0k0), or (h00).
+The cross-product of any two planes that do not intersect the c-axis will intersect along a vector that is parallel to the c-axis, and in the case of tremolite-ferroactinolite amphiboles, the optic normal is the orthogonal vector to the optic axial plane that is parallel to (010), so indexing any (hk0) or (0k0) results in the solution of c in EXCELIBR (Fig. 3).
+In the example from Figure 3, the c-axis is parallel with the (hk0), even though it is tilted down out of the plane of the stage.
+After indexing the (hk0) from Figures 3 and 4a, the cross product of the coordinates of the optic normal and the orientation of the (hk0) results in the calculated orientation that will align the c-axis East-West and in the plane of